Last Updated November 22, 2020

 - You’re not getting what you want accomplished, and you’re rolling too many things over into the next day.

 I felt like this so many times!
 It’s like I just completely wasted a day and I’m left wondering where did all of the time go?
 Too often I would only be able to complete 1 or 2 things on my to-do list.
-Then at that point I would feel like a total loser because I didn’t get what I wanted to done.
+Then at that point, I would feel like a total loser because I didn’t complete what I wanted to do that day.

-I found the time management part of the productivity bundle to be extremely helpful in showing me how to make a to-do list the right way.
+I found the planners in the Financial Goal Planner to be extremely helpful in showing me how to make a to-do list the right way.

 How To Make A To-Do List the RIGHT Way

-Ever since implementing some of the tips in the time management part of the productivity bundle, I’ve been much more productive.
+Ever since using the Daily and Weekly Planners, I’ve been much more productive.
 So I want to share with you some of the tips I learned on how to make a to-do list the correct way:

 List everything you need to do.
 This is commonly called a “brain dump.”
 Basically anything you can think of, you want to write it down.